Bayesian Matrix Decomposition and Applications: Monte Carlo (MC) Methods

-In this sampler, a Markov chain stochastic walk is taken through the state space $\Theta$ such that the probability of being in a particular state $\btheta^{(t)}$ at any point in the walk is $p(\btheta^{(t)} \mid \mathcalX, \balpha)$.
-Therefore, samples from the true posterior distribution $p(\btheta \mid \mathcalX, \balpha)$ can be approximated by recording the samples (states) visited by the stochastic walk and some other post-processing methods such as \textit{thinning}.
-The stochastic walk is a Markov chain, i.e. the choice of state at time $t + 1$ depends only on its previous state---the state at time $t$.
-Formally, if $\btheta^{(t)}$ is the state of the chain at time $t$, then it follows that $p(\btheta^{(t+1)}\mid \btheta^{(1)}, \btheta^{(2)},\ldots, \btheta^{(t)}) = p(\btheta^{(t+1)}\mid \btheta^{(t)})$.
-That is, Markov chains are \textit{history-free}.
-This history-free property of Markov chains provides two main advantages: \begin{itemize} \item Due to this history-free property, the Markov chain Monte Carlo methods can be run for an unlimited number of iterations without consuming additional memory space. \item The history-free property also indicates that the MCMC stochastic walk can be completely characterized by $p(\btheta^{(t+1)}\mid \btheta^{(t)})$, known as the \textit{transition kernel}. \end{itemize} We then focus on the discussion of the transition kernel.
+We then focus on the discussion of the transition kernel.
 The transition kernel $\bK$ can also be expressed as a linear transform.
 If $p_t = p_t (\btheta)$ is a row vector that encodes the probability of the walk being in state $\btheta$ at time $t$, then $p_{t+1} = p_t \bK$.
 If the stochastic walk starts from state $\btheta^{(0)}$, then the distribution from this initial state is the delta distribution $p_0 = \delta_{\btheta^{(0)}} (\btheta)$, and the state distribution for the chain after step $t$ is $p_t = p_0\bK^t$.
 We can easily find that the key to Markov chain Monte Carlo lies in choosing a kernel $\bK$ such that $\underset{t\rightarrow \infty}{\mathrm{lim}} p_t = p(\btheta \mid \mathcalX, \balpha)$, independent of the choice of $\btheta^{(0)}$.
 Kernels exhibiting this property are said to converge to an \textit{equilibrium distribution} $p_{eq} = p(\btheta \mid \mathcalX)$.
-Convergence is guaranteed if both of the following criteria are met (see, for example, \citet{bonawitz2008composable} for more details): \begin{itemize} \item $p_{eq}$ is an invariant (or stationary) distribution for $\bK$.
-A distribution $p_{inv}$ is considered an invariant distribution for $\bK$ if $p_{inv} = p_{inv} \bK$; \item $\bK$ is \textit{ergodic}.
+Convergence is guaranteed if both of the following criteria are met (see, for example, \citet{bonawitz2008composable} for more details): \begin{itemize} \item \textit{Stationarity.} $p_{eq}$ is an invariant (or stationary) distribution for $\bK$.
+A distribution $p_{inv}$ is considered an invariant distribution for $\bK$ if $p_{inv} = p_{inv} \bK$; \item \textit{Ergodicity.} $\bK$ is \textit{ergodic}.
 A kernel is called ergodic if it is \textit{irreducible} (meaning that any state can be reached from any other state) and \textit{aperiodic} (indicating that the stochastic walk never gets stuck in cycles). \end{itemize}